Frogleim/nginx-python/README.md

-# Python-nginx
+# nginx-python

 ## Overview

-Python-nginx is a Python package designed to automatically and easily configure and host your Python web applications (Django, Flask, FastAPI) with Nginx using simple Python code.
+nginx-python is a Python package designed to automatically and easily configure and host your Python web applications (Django, Flask, FastAPI) with Nginx using simple Python code.
 This tool aims to streamline the deployment process, reducing the complexity and potential for errors associated with manual configuration.

 ## Features